kkbunny247/cse15l-lab-reports/lab-report-1-week-2.md

 You are almost done!
 Our goal is to be able to work between our computer and the remote computer, so one skill that is important is copying files over.
 We can do this by using the command `scp`.

-Create a file called `WhereAmI.java` with the following contents:
+Create a file `WhereAmI.java` with the following contents:
 ```
 class WhereAmI {
   public static void main(String[] args) {